aleksix/SwiftCompilers/README.md

 To run the jar file:
 `java -jar [DesiredName].jar`

-The application will generate the "out.txt" file containing the result of the evaluation, if any.
+The application will generate the "out.txt" file containing the result tokens or list with errors.